 No matter what you are eating, a caloric surplus is crucial for anyone to build and strengthen muscles.
 It’s pretty simple: work out consistently and eat lots of nutritious food.
 If you train hard but don’t eat enough – or eat lots of food but don’t train enough – you probably won’t gain much muscle or get much stronger.

-Myth 2: You don’t get enough protein on a plant-based diet
+Myth 2: I won’t get enough protein on a plant-based diet

 We’ve all heard someone ask “where vegans get their protein”.
 Protein is certainly an essential nutrient which plays many key roles in the way our bodies function, but the fact is, we do not need the huge quantities of it that come with a meat-based diet.